-Condition During our audit, we noted that there were no itemized reports compiled and presented to unauthorized and disallowed expenditures, and could result in the loss of public funds.
+Condition As reported in the prior year's audit report, we noted that there were no itemized reports unauthorized and unallowable expenditures, and could result in the loss of public funds.

-Cause The Purchase Clerk did not comply with state laws.
+Cause The Purchase Clerk did not comply with state law.